Geo-ID: Test-Time Geometric Consensus for Cross-View Consistent Intrinsics: Method

 \subsection{Geometry-Guided Correspondence Estimation}

-We obtain approximate multi-view correspondences and camera geometry using VGGT~\cite{Wang2025VGGTVG}, a feed-forward geometry transformer that jointly predicts camera parameters, dense world-frame point clouds, and per-pixel depth maps from an unordered set of images in a single forward pass.
-For each image $I_i$, VGGT predicts a world-frame point cloud $P_i \in \mathbb{R}^{H \times W \times 3}$, a depth map $D_i \in \mathbb{R}^{H \times W}$, camera extrinsics $E_i$, intrinsics $K_i$, and per-pixel confidence maps $\sigma^P_i$ and $\sigma^D_i$.
+We obtain approximate multi-view correspondences and camera geometry using VGGT~\cite{Wang2025VGGTVG}, a feed-forward geometry transformer.
+For each image $I_i$ of an unordered set of images, VGGT predicts a world-frame point cloud $P_i \in \mathbb{R}^{H \times W \times 3}$, a depth map $D_i \in \mathbb{R}^{H \times W}$, camera extrinsics $E_i$, intrinsics $K_i$, and per-pixel confidence maps $\sigma^P_i$ and $\sigma^D_i$.
 All 3D quantities are expressed in the coordinate frame of the first camera.

-We retain only points with confidence $\sigma^P_i \geq \tau_c$ (default $\tau_c = 0.35$), and record the originating view index and pixel location for each retained point.
+We retain points with confidence $\sigma^P_i \geq \tau_c$ (default $\tau_c = 0.35$), and record the originating view $i$ and pixel location for each retained point.
 When more images are available than the specified number of views, we randomly subsample $V$ images.